mobvoi/ticdesign/_en/doc/index.md

 ### <a name="focusable-LM"></a>LayoutManager with focusing effects {#focusable-LM}

-`FocusableLinearLayoutManager` integrated the advantages of `LinearLayoutManager` and `WearableListView`, making the list controller perform as common LinearLayout RecyclerView in its normal state, in order to display diverse and elegant visual effects.
+`FocusableLinearLayoutManager` combines the advantages of `LinearLayoutManager` and `WearableListView`, making the list controller perform as common LinearLayout RecyclerView in its normal state, in order to display diverse and elegant visual effects.
 In addition, the users can randomly click the listed item in the interface.
 After the user tickles the item, it enters into the focus state; its content will becomes larger and focuses on the item while entering the interface, making the operation more accurate and targeted.

 <div class="row">
 <div class="col-half">